As CBD’s natural benefits make waves among the sports and fitness world, it’s important to understand from where the compound originates.

 Cannabis plants actually first synthesize CBGa, or cannabigerolic acid.
 Using this precursor compound, the plant then creates three major branches of cannabinoids, including CBDa, or cannabidiolic acid.
 Once the CBDa is decarboxylated, naturally over time or after being exposed to heat or light, the CBDa loses a carboxyl group and converts into CBD.

-When made from the stalks and seeds of imported hemp, CBD oil supplements are legal in the United States under federal law.
+When made from the stalks and seeds of imported hemp, CBD oil products are legal in the United States under federal law.

 How Does CBD Differ From THC